Wheel of Fortune (American game show): Personnel

-Hosts and hostesses
+Hosts

 The original host of Wheel of Fortune was Chuck Woolery, who hosted the series from its 1975 premiere until December 25, 1981, save for one week in August 1980 when Alex Trebek hosted in his place.
 Woolery's departure came over a salary dispute with show creator Merv Griffin, and his contract was not renewed.
 On December 28, 1981, Pat Sajak made his debut as the host of Wheel.
 Griffin said that he chose Sajak for his "odd" sense of humor.
-NBC president and CEO Fred Silverman objected as he felt Sajak, who at the time of his hiring was the weatherman for KNBC, was "too local" for a national audience.
+NBC president and CEO Fred Silverman objected as he felt Sajak, who at the time of his hiring was the weather forecaster for KNBC, was "too local" for a national audience.
 Griffin countered by telling Silverman he would stop production if Sajak was not allowed to become host, and Silverman acquiesced.

 Sajak hosted the daytime series until January 9, 1989, when he left to host a late-night talk show for CBS.
 The show's producers auditioned a number of potential successors upon his departure.
 These potential replacements included Michael Reagan, John Davidson, Bert Convy, and Tim Brando.
-Rolf Benirschke, a former placekicker in the National Football League, was chosen as his replacement and hosted for a little more than five months.
-Benirschke's term as host came to an end due to NBC's cancellation of the daytime Wheel after fourteen years, with its final episode airing on June 30, 1989.
+Eventually, in December 1988, it was announced that Rolf Benirschke, a former placekicker in the National Football League, was chosen as Sajak's replacement.
+Benirschke hosted the program from a little more than five months, as his term as host came to an end due to NBC's cancellation of the daytime Wheel after fourteen years, with its final episode airing on June 30, 1989.
 When the newly formatted daytime series returned on CBS on July 17, 1989, Bob Goen became its host.
 The daytime program continued for a year and a half on CBS, then returned to NBC on January 14, 1991, and continued until September 20, 1991, when it was cancelled for a second and final time.

-Susan Stafford was the original hostess, serving in that role from the premiere until October 1982.
+Susan Stafford was the original co-host, serving in that role from the premiere until October 1982.
 Stafford was absent for two extended periods, once in 1977 after fracturing two vertebrae in her back and once in 1979 after an automobile accident.
 During these two extended absences, former Miss USA Summer Bartholomew was Stafford's most frequent substitute, with model Cynthia Washington and comedian Arte Johnson also filling in for Stafford.